This site is a work in progress. Please take a look around and let us know what you think!

 Kids Help Phone

-Free and confidential helpline that provides professional counselling, information and referrals for mental health, addictions and well-being to post-secondary students in Ontario.
-Operates in partnership with Kids Help Phone, ConnexOntario, Ontario 211, and Ontario Centre of Excellence for Child and Youth Mental Health.
+Free and confidential helpline that provides professional counselling, information, and referrals for mental health, addictions, and well-being to post-secondary students in Ontario.
+Operates in partnership with Kids Help Phone, ConnexOntario, Ontario 211, and the Knowledge Institute on Child and Youth Mental Health and Addictions.

 Hamilton Police Service, Seniors Safety Program